 I have always filtered my water as I have chlorine intolerance.
-Over the years I have been through a plethora of water filter jugs and disposable water filter cartridges.
-We try to keep the costs down by steering clear of the big brands, but these things can still be pricey and ashamedly they were just going in the bin once we were done with them.
+Over the years I have been through lots of water filter jugs and disposable water filter cartridges.
+At VegFest one year in Brighton, I came across the Charcoal People who sell Bamboo Charcoal Water Filters.

 Have you used bamboo charcoal water filters?
 If so I would love to hear how you got on with them in the comments below!

 If you would like to find out about more eco friendly swaps you can make on your kitchen products check out my articles on the subject here: zero waste kitchen articles.